ifakFAST/Mediator.Net/Doc/HowTo_AdapterIO.md

 ## Create project

-* Create a new class library project targeting .Net 4.6.1 or .Net Core 3.1
+* Create a new class library project targeting .Net 7
-* Add a reference to **MediatorLib**
+* Add a reference to **MediatorLib** (in folder Bin\MediatorLib\netstandard2.1)

+Note: If you need to target classic .Net (4.8 or lower) or 32 Bit architecture, you would have to create a console app instead.
+Each adapter instance would start a separate process of this console app.
+For details see last chapter.

 ## Create adapter class